Tom2718/spinningup/docs/utils/mpi.rst

 MPI + Tensorflow Utilities
 ==========================

-The ``spinup.utils.mpi_tf`` contains a a few tools to make it easy to use the AdamOptimizer across many MPI processes.
+The ``spinup.utils.mpi_tf`` contains a few tools to make it easy to use the AdamOptimizer across many MPI processes.
 This is a bit hacky---if you're looking for something more sophisticated and general-purpose, consider `horovod`_.

 .. _`horovod`: https://github.com/uber/horovod